canonical/bugit-v2/README.md

 Copying from INSIDE the app to OUTSIDE the app: Hold shift to override textual's selection and drag over the text you want to copy, then use Ctrl+Shift+C to write to the system clipboard.
 This is the same as copying regular terminal output, which is rather ugly for this app since you would be selecting the UI elements too.
 The main description editor comes with a "Dump to text file" button to specifically handle this; it will dump the description into a plain text file for easy processing outside the app.

 Copying from OUTSIDE the app to INSIDE the app: Use Ctrl+Shift+V to paste into the app.
-This is the same as pasting to any other terminal programs.
+This is the same as pasting to any other terminal program.

-For more details, check [textual's explanation](https://textual.textualize.io/FAQ/#how-can-i-select-and-copy-text-in-a-textual-app)
+For more details, check out [textual's explanation](https://textual.textualize.io/FAQ/#how-can-i-select-and-copy-text-in-a-textual-app)

 ## SSH Colors

 If you ssh into a ubuntu machine and run a **non-snap** version of bugit-v2, it might give you completely different colors than running locally.
 This can be fixed by running
 `export COLORTERM=truecolor` in the ssh session.
+You can also fix this permanently by adding it to the target machine's `.bashrc` or `.zshrc`.

+## Fonts

+The default font in gnome-terminal can cause some UI elements to clip a little bit.
+To fix this without downloading additional fonts, use one of these fonts:
+- Monospace
+- Liberation Mono
+- DejaVu Sans Mono

 ## Development